t1/junit-5-structure-demo/README.md

 and one contains two documents with each only containing a comment (not to make things too complex).
 That makes a total of 12 tests.
-Following the BDD `given-when-then` schema and using AssertJ, they'll look somewhat like this:
+Following the BDD `given-when-then` schema and using AssertJ, the tests will look somewhat like this:

 ```java
 class ParserTest {